Midelt: History

-Before the French protectorate, Midelt was a cluster of qsur called Aoutat n-Ayt Izdeg.
+Before the French protectorate, Midelt was a cluster of ksar called Aoutat n-Ayt Izdeg.
 The modern town's name is a French corruption of the word timidelt (dish-cover) from a local hill.

 Midelt grew in the first half of the 20th century around a French administrative post by the same name.
 Previously, villages and ksour had dotted the fertile surroundings.
 The French established their post to facilitate the mining of lead, gypsum, other minerals, and fossils in the nearby Ahouli and Mibladen mines and elsewhere.
 The development of these mines led to the construction of a railroad from Midelt to the Mediterranean coast and the electrification of Midelt in 1930.
 In Morocco, only Casablanca received electricity earlier.
 The Franciscan Missionaries of Mary founded the Kasbah Miryam des Soeurs in 1926 which later would become the Priory of our Lady of the Atlas.

 After Moroccan independence in 1956, control reverted to the Moroccan government.
 Midelt is currently the provincial capital of Midelt Province.